‘Fusing creativity and craft to nurture the writer within.’

 Class content for the weekend courses:

-Saturday 10am-1pm: An introduction and exploration of the practice of creative writing paying particular attention to the short story form.
+Saturday 10am-1pm: An introduction and exploration of the practice of creative writing paying particular attention to the novel form.
 Looking at how and where to begin a novel.
 Examining the work of established writers to demonstrate what is best practice.

 Saturday 2pm-4pm: An opportunity for the student to write and share, followed by a detailed examination of characterisation, and how as a successful writer you can present fictive people in a way that makes them seem real.

 Sunday 10am-1pm.
-A brief overview of the other major elements of a short story or novel and what it is you need to kick-start your writing life.
+A brief overview of the other major elements of a novel and what it is you need to kick-start your writing life.

 Class content for the Emerging Writers workshops: